-In addition to its fiber, pumpkin contains high levels of Vitamin A and E. Unfortunately, dog food formulas that only contain pumpkin without any additional vegetables like legumes are very rare, but many formulas without potatoes do contain some pumpkin.
+In addition to its fiber, Pumpkin contains high levels of Vitamin A and E. Unfortunately, dog food formulas that only contain Pumpkin without any additional vegetables like legumes are scarce, but many recipes without potatoes do contain some pumpkin.

 When people think of starches, the first thing that comes to mind is Potatoes and Sweet Potatoes.
 But there are other starchy vegetables available, and some of these are used in dog food.

 However, be careful, as similarly to Potatoes, Tapioca by-products are sometimes used.
-Examples of this includes Tapioca Starch and Tapioca Flour.
-These are once again considered lower-quality ingredients are best to avoid.
+Examples of this include Tapioca Starch and Tapioca Flour.
+These are once again considered lower-quality ingredients and are best to avoid.

 In this extreme case, we would strongly recommend dog foods that contain Oats or Brown Rice as their primary source of grains as we believe them to be the most nutritious and digestible.

 Oatmeal contains very high levels of Manganese and moderate levels of Phosphorous.
 Brown Rice, on the other hand, contains high levels of Magnesium and Selenium.
 Both Oats and Brown Rice contain high levels of dietary fiber.

 Best Dog Foods Without Potatoes

 For the sake of simplicity, we are only going to be considering dog food formulas without White Potatoes, Sweet Potatoes, or Potato By-Products.

 This decision is as many dogs that are allergic to Potatoes are also allergic to Sweet Potatoes, and we do not want to confuse what type of formulas we are suggesting.

 Venture by Earthborn Holistic is a high-quality Limited Ingredient range.
 No two formulas within this range are the same, and they utilize a variety of vegetable, meat, and fish ingredients.